sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-neo/s4sdk-odata-service-neo.md

  - In order to follow this tutorial successfully, you need a working and reachable system of `SAP S/4HANA on-premise` or `S/4HANA Cloud`.
 You may substitute the cost center service introduced here with any other API published on the SAP API `BusinessHub`.
 If you do not have an `S/4HANA` system available, you may use a public service such as the [Northwind OData Service](http://services.odata.org/V2/Northwind/Northwind.svc) as a fallback solution.

 ## Details
 Please note that depending on the platform you are using (`Neo` or `Cloud Foundry`), the configuration to the respective `S/4HANA` system might be different.
 In this tutorial, you will find the methods using which you can access your system on `Neo`.
-For `SAP Cloud Platform Neo`, the following `S/4HANA` connection capabilities exist.
+For `SAP Business Technology Platform Neo`, the following `S/4HANA` connection capabilities exist.

-|  | `SAP Cloud Platform, Neo`
+|  | `SAP Business Technology Platform, Neo`
 :-------------- | :-------------
 S/4HANA on-premise |	[SAP Cloud Connector required with HTTP Destination](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/e6c7616abb5710148cfcf3e75d96d596.html)
 S/4HANA Cloud | [Direct Connection with BASIC Auth (technical user)](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/e5c9867dbb571014957ef9d7a8846b1c.html); [Direct Connection with `SAMLOAuthBearer` (`PrincipalPropagation` with `BusinessUser`)](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/e5c9867dbb571014957ef9d7a8846b1c.html)